rahu974/Data-Structure-and-Algorithm/README.md

 ## 📘 What You'll Find

 - ✅ Topic-wise theory summaries
-- ✅ Code implementations in Java / C++ / Python (you can mention your language)
+- ✅ Code implementations in Java
 - ✅ Commonly used DSA patterns (like sliding window, two pointers, etc.)
 - ✅ Practice problems with explanations
 - ✅ Beginner to advanced level questions